Due to COVID-19 precautions, all meetings are virtual.

 It is important, but not always easy, to find a good fit in a therapeutic relationship.
 Getting unhelpful therapy can be worse than getting none.
 I will not be offended if we meet, and you do not feel I am a good fit for you.
 Hopefully the right person for you is out there.

-If you are interested in setting up a session, please contact me.
+If you are interested in getting on the waitlist or have any questions, please contact me.

 Sliding Scale* – $50-$200/hour